 The best way to increase the likelihood of your Social Security disability claim being approved is to work with a skilled attorney who can ensure that your forms are filled out correctly and that all supporting documentation is submitted to the SSA.
 Bross & Frankel represents individuals who cannot work due to a disability.
 Give our office a call today to schedule a free claim review.

-How Many Hours Can I Work While Applying for Social Security Disability?
+How Many Hours Can You Work While Applying for Social Security Disability?

 These rules are complicated and can be confusing.
 To make sure that any extra income you bring in doesn’t affect your eligibility for Social Security disability, reach out to a seasoned disability benefits lawyer to schedule a free consultation.